 We always begin with an accurate diagnosis.
 We use rehabilitative and curative care plans that are attentive to our patients' emotional, educational and physical needs.
 Where surgery is required, your care plan may include both pre- and post- operative physical therapy to rehabilitate your pelvic function.

 Dr. Melvin Ashford, the founder of Minnesota Women's Care, is board-certified in Female Pelvic Medicine and Reconstructive Surgery.
 This means he has the training and experience for the specific diagnosis and surgical repair of pelvic organ prolapse and other pelvic organ disorders.

-"Before providing my opinion on the use of mesh I want to stress that we offer non-surgical and surgical treatment for symptomatic pelvic organ prolapse with or without the use of mesh.
-The approach is individualized dependent upon the patient’s symptoms, anatomic defect, surgical history and the patient’s personal opinions.
+"We offer non-surgical and surgical treatment for symptomatic pelvic organ prolapse.
+The approach is individualized dependent upon the patient’s symptoms, anatomic defect, surgical history and the patient’s personal opinions."

 We're here and ready to be of assistance to you.
 Please let us know by phone or appointment request if you need an appointment.